zlsxrtigyt/Password-Generator-Saver/README.md

 # Password-Generator-Saver
-This Programm Generates and saves the Passwords in a txt
+This programm generates and saves passwords.
+-help for help